[Analysis] What does Macron really want on Western Balkans?

 "What does France really want?!", one exasperated EU source told EUobserver.

-"We don't know what it is or if it would really change anything if the [European] Commission came forward with proposals [on enlargement reform]," the source added.
+"We don't know what it is or if it would change anything if the [European] Commission came forward with proposals [on enlargement reform]," the source added.

 One month after the October summit, French diplomats have not given any extra detail on his vision to their EU peers and the Western Balkans were not on the agenda when foreign ministers met in Brussels on Monday.